Frequently Asked Questions

 How can I become eligible to live in the College Apartments/The Commons?

-The College Apartments and The Commons are available students with 76+ credits at the conclusion of Fall semester preceeding the Housing Lottery.
+The College Apartments and The Douthat Commons are available to students with 50+ credits at the conclusion of the Fall semester preceding the Housing Lottery.
 Applicants must also have at least a 2.25 GPA and be in good disciplinary standing.
 Eligible students receive information regarding the availability each spring as part of the housing selection process and are invited to apply.

 What will be provided in my apartment?